Textualize/textual/docs/guide/events.md

 ### On decorator

-In addition to the naming convention, message handlers may be created with the [on][textual.on] decorator, which turns a method in to a handler for the given message or event.
+In addition to the naming convention, message handlers may be created with the [`on`][textual.on] decorator, which turns a method into a handler for the given message or event.

 For instance, the two methods declared below are equivalent: